-In November, international prices were up following trade negotiations between the US and China, while domestic prices continued to suffer from weak demand.
 In December, international prices remained unchanged, whilst domestic prices rose slightly on improved sentiment and economic conditions.
-In January, international prices remained unchanged, while domestic prices rose In January, international prices fell sharply as the coronavirus had a major impact on Chinese demand, which was reflected on domestic prices as well.
+In January, international prices remained unchanged, while domestic prices rose In January, international prices were stable while domestic prices rose thanks to improving macro-economic sentiment.
+In February, international prices fell sharply as the coronavirus had a major impact on Chinese demand, which was reflected on domestic imported prices as well.
 In March, international prices declined due to oversupply in the market by Chinese producers, while domestic prices fell thanks to weaker local demand.
 In April, international prices declined on account of declining demand from producers.
 Domestic prices fell on account of the COVID-19 lockdown.
 In May, prices remained stable internationally, but continued to decline in the domestic market, as inventories built up and players worked towards lowering the production cost on it.
-In June and July, international as well as domestic prices began to clim b upwards on pent-up demand, after bottoming out for months during lockdown.
+In June and July, international as well as domestic prices began to climb upwards on pent-up demand, after bottoming out for months during lockdown.
+In August, prices rose on greater demand from construction industries, particularly in Europe.
+Domestic prices rose in tandem.